SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Muir Woods Sausalito Tour

-You can then either stay on the bus to return to San Francisco, or you can jump out to explore Sausalito more on your own.
+You can then either get back on the bus to return to San Francisco, or choose to stay for shopping or a waterfront meal before taking the ferry back on your own.

-This tour is about five hours and also runs most mornings and afternoons.
+This tour is about 5 hours and also runs most mornings and afternoons.

 5. Muir Woods and Wine Country Tour